Daniel Kerr

 Daniel Alan Kerr (born 16 May 1983) is a former Australian rules footballer who played for the West Coast Eagles in the Australian Football League (AFL).
 He played 220 games for the club between 2001 and 2013, as a hard-running inside midfielder.

 Kerr was born and raised in Perth, Western Australia.
 His father Roger also played professional football, while his sister Samantha plays professional soccer.
 Kerr was recruited to West Coast with the 18th pick in the 2000 National Draft.
 He finished runner-up in the 2001 AFL Rising Star, and in 2003, aged 20, won the Goal of the Year award.
 Kerr placed in the top three of the Brownlow Medal in three consecutive seasons from 2005 to 2007, notably finishing runner-up to teammate Ben Cousins in 2005 by a single vote.
-He played in a premiership in 2006 (after a grand final loss the previous year), and was also named in the 2007 All-Australian team.
+He played in a premiership in 2006 after a grand final loss the previous year, and was also named in the 2007 All-Australian team.

 Kerr suffered from injuries later in his career, eventually retiring from AFL football at the end of the 2013 season.
+He has been convicted of a number of criminal offences both during and after his football career, culminating in his imprisonment for arson in 2021.